 We have a flatscreen and a DVD player to watch movies.
 We both like to read, and we have three shelves and a drawer full of books.
 We enjoy cooking very much.
-Lunch and dinner are highlights of the day. we sightsee.
+Lunch and dinner are highlights of the day. we sight-see.
 Watch sunsets and sunrises.
 Fix the boat, and worry about the engine.
 Relax, pay guitar, listen to music.
 Sleep.

-We use cruising guides ("Skipper Bob" is a great (cheap) resource) to find out which anchorages have grocery stores or laundromats within walking distance.
+We use cruising guides ("Skipper Bob" is a great, inexpensive resource) to find out which anchorages have grocery stores or laundromats within walking distance.
 Generally we keep our walks under 1 mile.

 10. How far from land do you normally go?Generally not very far.

 We are "coastal cruisers."
 However I have sailed across the Atlantic Ocean